-NOTE 14: POST-EMPLOYMENT BENEFIT PLANS OTHER THAN PENSION PLANS-BOTH IN SEPARATELY ISSUED PLAN FINANCIAL STATEMENTS AND EMPLOYER STATEMENTS
+NOTE 14: POST-EMPLOYMENT BENEFIT PLANS OTHER THAN PENSION PLANS - BOTH IN SEPARATELY ISSUED PLAN FINANCIAL STATEMENTS AND EMPLOYER STATEMENTS

-457 Plan - Deferred Compensation Plan
+457 Plan-Deferred Compensation Plan

-District employees have the option of participating in a deferred compensation plan as defined in §457 of the Internal Revenue Code that is administered by the state deferred compensation plan, or the District.
-403(b) Plan - Tax Sheltered Annuity (TSA)
+District employees have the option of participating in a deferred compensation plan as defined 457 of the Internal Revenue Code that is administered by the state deferred compensation plan, or the District.

+403(b) Plan-Tax Sheltered Annuity (TSA)

-The District offers a tax deferred annuity plan for its employees.
-The plan permits participants to defer a portion of their salary until future years under two types of deferrals: elective deferrals (employee contribution) and non-elective contribution (employer matching).
+The district offers a tax deferred annuity plan for its employees.
+The plan permits participants to defer a portion of their salary until future years under two type of deferral: elective deferrals (employee contribution) and non-elective contribution (employer matching).

-The District complies with IRS regulations that require school districts to have a written plan to include participating investment companies, types of investments, loans, transfers, and various requirements.
-The plan is administered by a third party administrator.
-The plan assets are assets of the District employees, not the school district, and are therefore not reflected on these financial statements.
-For the year ended August 31, 2014, the District made \$0.00 in discretionary and/or matching employer contributions to the plan.
+The district complies with IRS regulations that require school districts to have a written plan to include participating investment companies, types of investments, loans, transfers, and various requirements.
+The plan is administered by a third party administrator, Consulting Group, Inc., 15 Yacht Club Drive NE, Fort Walton Beach, FL 32548.
+The plan assets are assets of the District employees, not the school district, and are therefore not reflected on these financial statements